unbun/cs4610-final-project/README.md

 Generating a gazebo worldfile can be a bit tricky.
 This code simplifies this process, by providing helpful functions to set up a world file, and even generate one from a txt file.

-## Manually controlled Gazebo robot
+## Bonus Point: Manually controlled Gazebo robot

 `brain-input.cc` contains a simulation setup and manual control program for a simple Gazebo tankbot.
 To change the velocity of the robot, hold down the corresponding key, and the Gazebo robot will follow that command.
+Replace `brain.cc` with this file and run `make` to use it.
 The command keys are as setup as following:

 - `w`: Forward
 - `s`: Reverse